 Twin Harbors Beach State Park

-Distance from Seattle: On the Washington Coast, about two and a half hours from Seattle.
+Distance from Seattle: On the Washington Coast, about 2.5 hours from Seattle.

 Features: Westport is a haven for surfers in Washington and you’ll be just a quick drive away (less than five minutes) at Twin Harbors Beach.
-The yurts sleep five and include a bunk bed, a futon and a small table, plus heating and electricity.
+The yurts sleep five and include a bunk bed that sleeps three, a queen-size futon and a small end table, plus heating and electricity.
+A nearby concrete RV pad with utility hookup may be rented for an additional fee.
 Twin Harbors’ yurts are close together, so be prepared to make friends with your yurt neighbors!

 Reservations: washington.goingtocamp.com/TwinHarborsStatePark?Map or 888-226-7688

 Have you been to any of these yurt camping spots in Washington?
-Share your experiences and tips for yurt camping in the comments section below!
+Share your tips for yurt camping with kids in the comments below!

 — Kristina Moy & Katie Kavulla